 Born in Lancashire to a musical Irish family, Bev Whelan learned to play tin whistle at an early age and soon moved on to become an accomplished traditional flute player.
-Her playing was more widely recognised when she became a medal winner on the flute in three consecutive years at the senior All Ireland finals.
+Her playing was more widely recognised when she won the All-Britain championship and became a silver medal winner on the flute at the senior All Ireland finals.
 She also won the tin whistle trophy at the Newcastleton Traditional Music Festival three times in a row.

 As a music teacher, Bev has spent more than thirty years teaching, encouraging and mentoring folk musicians of all ages.